GSA/api-standards/README.md

 For the purposes of these standards, we use the following definitions:
   * **Non Public APIs** - Available only to GSA applications and users.
   * **Public APIs** - Available to non-GSA applications and users.
 Examples include the general public, other agencies, or private companies.
-  * **Limited Limited Partner APIs** - Available to two or fewer non-GSA applications or users.
+  * **Limited Partner APIs** - Available to two or fewer non-GSA applications or users.
 Examples include other agencies or private companies.

 ## API Security
 API Security is governed by the GSA IT Security Procedural Guide: API Security CIO-IT Security-19-93.
 Reference that guide for security related topics such as HTTPS encryption, authentication, and authorization.